Soaking and Smoking Guide for Wood Chips and Pellets

-And a nifty trick … the Broil King Imperial Smoker Box has two chambers which allows you to create some smoke now and some later.
-Terminology wise, avoid saying soaking your chips gives you more or better smoke; your wood just starts smoking later.
+And a nifty trick … the Broil King Imperial Smoker Box has two chambers that allow you to create some smoke now and some later.
+Terminology-wise, avoid saying soaking your chips gives you more or better smoke; your wood just starts smoking later.

 Soaking Test Guidelines